preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/drawing-tab/index.rst

 5. Click to set the start corner, move the mouse to the next corner and click to set it ... continue this way until you have "painted" the shape.
 6. Set the shape by clicking at the start corner once more.

 You now have the first clickable area in place and what is opened when a user clicks it depends on the setting in step 3.
+(In the image below "Highlight shapes" is on.)

 .. image:: clickable-5.png

 7. Click "OK" in the grid window.
 8. Click "OK" for the shape settings.

-To add additional clickable areas you have to go back to the step 1, but there's a neat trick if you are adding several clickable areas with the sam shape.
+To add additional clickable areas you have to go back to step 1, but there's a neat trick if you are adding several clickable areas with the same shape.
 A quick way of adding additional steps is this:

 9. Select the shape.
-10. Select "Clone shape".
+10. Select "CLONE SHAPE".

 .. image:: clickable-6.png